-Ioversol is in a group of drugs called radiopaque (RAY dee oh payk) contrast agents.
+Ioversol is a radiopaque (RAY dee oh payk) contrast agent.
 Ioversol contains iodine, a substance that absorbs x-rays.
-Radiopaque contrast agents are used to allow blood vessels, organs, and other non-bony tissues to be seen more clearly on a CT scan or other radiologic (x-ray) examination.
+Contrast agents are used to allow blood vessels, organs, and other non-bony tissues to be seen more clearly on a CT scan or other radiologic (x-ray) examination.

 Ioversol is used to help diagnose certain disorders of the heart, brain, and blood vessels.